Notice: Your browser is not supported or outdated so some features of the site might not be available.

 There are themed collaboration colorway variants and Japanese layout variants that aren't listed in the table above, but we expect our test results to apply equally to these models as well.

-This keyboard is a great pick if you're interested in an analog gaming keyboard with the distinctive typing feel of Topre switches.
+This keyboard is a great pick if you're interested in an adjustable gaming keyboard with the distinctive typing feel of Topre switches.
 Unfortunately, it can be hard to find in stock and is often quite expensive, particularly as it's most readily available from third-party resellers.
 Furthermore, while it has impressive overall gaming performance, it doesn't match the raw performance ceiling of the other competing options we mentioned previously.

 For more recommendations, see our picks for the best keyboards, the best gaming keyboards, and the best keyboards for typing.